 A solar cell can be called a solid-state electrical device that is able to convert light energy into electrical energy.
 Different materials can be used to create solar cells but as you would expect, the variations in material will have an impact on cost and effectiveness.

-Why & How To Build Your Own Solar Panel DIY System:
+Why You Should Build Your Own Solar Panel DIY System:

 It is perhaps only natural that some people, after you tell them your ambition, will ask you “why would you want to build your own solar panel?“ You will likely already have some answers ready and waiting for them.

 Here are some of the reasons you may wish to give your inquisitive friends about why you’re looking in to how to build a solar panel home system: